achambaz/tlride/_book/abcd.md

 nonexperimental  studies  and the  development  of  more reliable  and  honest statistical  analyses.
-By  focusing   on  prespecified  analytic  plans  and algorithms that make  realistic assumptions in more  flexible nonparametric or semiparametric statistical models,  targeted learning has been at  the fore of this concerted effort.
+By  focusing   on  prespecified  analytic  plans  and algorithms that make  realistic assumptions in more  flexible nonparametric or semiparametric statistical models,  targeted learning has been at  the forefront of this concerted effort.
 Under this light, targeted learning notably consists in translating knowledge about the  data and underlying data-generating mechanism into a realistic model; in expressing  the research question under the form of